silalahi/nantoari/README.md

 # Nantoari
 Simple CSV to API instantly

+# How to Use
+- TODO

 # TODO
-- Config
-- Handler to accept file URL
-- Perform some validation if the given file URL is valid, and has CSV format?
-- Generating UUID as key
-- Saving UUID and file URL in Redis
-- Create handler that accept CSV location (HTTP URL), parse the CSV and return as JSON
+- Would be better if nantoari has config (either flag or file base)
-- Simple middleware to store hit / request
+- Simple middleware to store total hit or request (store in Redis, maybe?)